osklunds/Chess/README.md

 - Testing
     - More invariants for e.g. Board
     - More unit tests for move generation, move selection, and everything else
+    - Test that within, say 10, moves, the computer manages checkmate.
+Could be useful for endgames
 - Move selection tests
     - Checkmate with King+Rook
     - Checkmate with King+Queen